fuzziqersoftware/newserv/README.md

 Current known issues / missing features / things to do:
 - Support disconnect hooks to clean up state, like if a client disconnects during quest loading or during a trade window execution.
-- Episode 3 battles are implemented but not well-tested.
+- Episode 3 battles are implemented but are not well-tested.
-- Card auctions could be supported without too much effort, though; only the EF command needs to be implemented.
 - PSOBB is not well-tested and likely will disconnect or misbehave when clients try to use unimplemented features.
     - Enemy indexes also desync slightly in most games, often in later areas, leading to incorrect EXP values being given for killed enemies.
 - Fix some edge cases on the BB proxy server (e.g. make sure Change Ship does the right thing, which is not the same as what it should do on V2/V3).